neurospin/deep_folding/deep_folding/brainvisa/README.rst

 - brain_region_json: *pipeline specific* ; path to a json containing brain regions, each one defined by a set of sulci.
 - region name: *pipeline specific* ; name of the target region in the brain_region_json
 - parallel: same as others.
-- nb_subjects: int, same as others.
+- nb_subjects: int, same as others (set to -1 for all subjects).
 - input_type: what kind of crops to produce.
 Either 'skeleton' (default), 'foldlabel' or 'distmap'.
 - labeled_subject_dir: path to a labeled database, used to generate the mask of the target region
 - path_to_graph(_supervised): end of the path to graphs.
 Used to generate the masks (_supervised) or the skeletons.